sethkor/connect-backup/README.md

 supported in the AWS Connect console and are optional in the CLI.
 To get around this any restoration to a new flow will add two tags identifying the restoration date and the url of this tools github repo.
 You will only ever see these tags in a backup or via the AWS Connect CLI.

+When restoring Users, in order for the restoration to be reflected in the AWS Connect Console, you must refresh the User Management screen.
+This is due to the console using the listing on this screen as a cache to the underlying data.

+You can use the restore function for a user to update the users first/last name by editing the json backup file.
+You can't do this via the AWS Connect Console at all.

+If you use the `--create` flag when restoring a user a new user will be created with the user id passed with the `--create`` flag.
+The password will be set to a very random long string (64chats, Caps and Upper case, Symbols and Numbers included) Which won't be returned.
+You will have to instruct the user to go through the password reset process to reset it.

 ## FAQ
 #### Can I take a backup json and restore it manually via the AWS Connect Console?